• Skip to primary navigation

 Three white plates with egg and milk mixture, flour, and cornmeal and breadcrumbs for dredging fried green tomatoes

-The secret to keeping the coating on the tomato slices
+The secret to keeping the coating on the green tomato slices

 Here's where the magic happens.